 Biopsy of a Soft Tissue Lesion

-The appearance of a soft tissue lesion can give a great deal of information about its nature and diagnosis, but definitive diagnosis cannot be established without performing a biopsy.
+The appearance of a soft tissue lesion can give a great deal of information about its nature and diagnosis, but a definitive diagnosis cannot be established without performing a biopsy.
 A biopsy will allow the tissue to be sent to the lab and be examined under a microscope and diagnosed conclusively, which then allows for decisions about proper treatment going forward, if any is required.

 Hard Tissue Pathology

-Lesions of the hard tissues of the oral cavity often occur in the bone and can be various in nature.
+Lesions of the hard tissues of the oral cavity often occur in the bone and can be varied in nature.
 For the most part, malignant or cancerous lesions are very rare.
 The most common cancerous lesion of the jaws is a metastatic cancer from other parts of the body, such as the lungs, prostate, or breast.
 Other lesions of the jaw include cysts or benign tumors.
 These lesions typically grow slowly.

 Symptoms of a Cyst or Benign Tumor: